-Statement of Concern.
-May be issued to students who are found in the presence of a policy violation, but who are not held formally accountable for that violation.

-Warning.
-A warning is notification that a student has committed certain violations and that continuance of such conduct will result in more severe disciplinary action.

-Educational Sanctions.
-These include but are not limited to education, mandatory counseling assessment and adherence to professional counseling recommendations, research paper or project, hall or building program with a residential life staff member, group education program, etc.
+- Statement of Concern.
+May be issued to students who are found in the presence of a policy violation, but who are not held formally accountable for that violation. - Warning.
+A warning is notification that a student has committed certain violations and that continuance of such conduct will result in more severe disciplinary action. - Educational Sanctions.
+These include but are not limited to education, mandatory counseling assessment and adherence to professional counseling recommendations, research paper or project, hall or building program with a residential life staff member, group education program, etc. - Administrative Hold on Student Accounts.
+Enforced most often when students have failed to comply with assigned tasks from an adjudication or Title IX investigation.

-Behavioral Contract.
-The purpose is to allow a student to successfully manage himself or herself while remaining an active member of the Kenyon community.
-The contract may be entered into only by the student affairs staff.
-Failure to complete the agreed-upon provisions of the contract would result in suspension from the College.

-Administrative Hold on Student Accounts.
-Enforced most often when students have failed to comply with assigned tasks from a conduct hearing.
 This action precludes students from registering for classes and obtaining such documents as transcripts and diplomas.
-Once the outstanding sanction has been satisfactorily completed, the hold will be lifted.

-Disciplinary Service.
-Service hours expected to be completed in a given area as a way to give back to the campus or local community.
+Once the outstanding sanction has been satisfactorily completed, the hold will be lifted. - Disciplinary Service.
+Service hours expected to be completed in a given area as a way to give back to the campus or local community. - Fine/Restitution.

-Fine/Restitution.
 A fine or restitution is a monetary penalty for violations such as vandalism or damage to College property or the property of others.
-All fines must be paid by personal or cashier's check; they will not be applied to a student's account.

-College Restriction.
-Restriction from certain buildings, events, activities, etc.

-College Housing Restriction.
-Residence re-assignment, removal from College housing, or restrictions on type of housing where a student may live.

-Disciplinary Probation.
-This sanction means that for a specified period of time (ordinarily no less than the equivalent of one semester) a student is not in good standing with the College.

-Administrative Withdrawal.
-Withdrawal from a specific course, major, or academic department may be invoked in cases where a student or group of students violates expectations of the academic arena (classroom incivility, disruption, harassment of faculty or other students in the classroom).
+All fines must be paid by personal or cashier's check; they will not be applied to a student's account. - College Restriction.
+Restriction from certain buildings, events, activities, etc. - College Housing Restriction.
+Residence re-assignment, removal from College housing, or restrictions on type of housing where a student may live. - Disciplinary Probation.
+This sanction means that for a specified period of time (ordinarily no less than the equivalent of one semester) a student is not in good standing with the College. - Administrative Withdrawal.
+Withdrawal from a specific course, major, or academic department may be invoked in cases where a student or group of students violates expectations of the academic arena (classroom incivility, disruption, harassment of faculty or other students in the classroom). - Deferred Suspension.

-Deferred Suspension.
 This involves students who have been held responsible for behavior that warrants suspension but where mitigating circumstances and additional sanctions may allow a student to remain in the community while these sanctions are being completed.
 Failure to complete any of the additional expectations by the stated deadlines will lead to the immediate implementation of suspension without further hearing.
 In addition, if a student is found responsible for any further College policy violations, at minimum, the student will automatically be recommended for suspension for at least one full semester.

-Suspension.
+- Suspension.
 The denial of the opportunity to continue in the College for a specified period of time (ordinarily no less than one semester), or indefinitely until the student's intervening record can support an application for readmission.
 While suspended, a student is not allowed to be on campus or to attend any official College event.
-The intent is for the student to have time away from the College to consider the implications of his or her behavior and to return to campus with a better understanding of his or her responsibility within the community.
+The intent is for the student to have time away from the College to consider the implications of their behavior and to return to campus with a better understanding of their responsibility within the community.
 In the event that additional sanctions are imposed in conjunction with the suspension, these sanctions will most likely be expected to be completed prior to an application for readmission to be considered.

-Dismissal.
+This sanction is noted permanently on the student's transcript. - Dismissal.
 The denial of the opportunity to continue as a student at the College.
 A student who has been dismissed is not eligible to apply for readmission.
 A student who is dismissed is not allowed to be on campus or to be at any official College event at any time.
+This sanction is noted permanently on the student's transcript.